 - 1. Determined the annual precipitation for the grid cell and the year of interest using the historical time series precipitation raster data obtained from PRSIM Climate Group (2012).
 Determine the percentile for that annual precipitation relative to the average annual precipitation for the 81-year simulation period (1930 through 2010). - 2.
 Apply the regression in Table 3.3.5a for the precipitation percentile and calculate a recharge rate.
 Note that the bank flow component of the recharge due to alluvium is already accounted for because it was incorporated into development of the regressions for each precipitation percentile. - 3.
 Determine the precipitation adjustment factor using Equations 3-5 and 3-6.
-Multiple the recharge rate calculated in Step 2 by the precipitation adjustment factor.
+Multiply the recharge rate calculated in Step 2 by the precipitation adjustment factor. - 4.
+Calculate the surface geology adjustment factor for the grid cell using the surface geology scaling factors for the individual geologic units in Table 3.3.4.1a and the percentage of each geologic unit assigned to the grid cell.
+Multiply the recharge rate determined in Step 3 by the surface geology adjustment factor.